Locations:

 Before you snack on some snow, Huddleston says you should also consider where you live when it comes to the safety of snow.

-If you live in a big city like New York or Chicago, the amount of pollution increases thanks to the number of cars, trucks, buses, buildings and factories.
+If you live in a big city, the air quality decreases, thanks to the number of cars, trucks, buses, buildings and factories.
 But if you live in a more rural area, the air tends to be cleaner.

-“The amount of pollution that a city gives off is so much more than a smaller city,” explains Huddleston.
+“The amount of contaminants that a city gives off is so much more than a smaller city,” explains Huddleston.

 That’s not to say that those living in a big city can’t ever eat snow.
 You just need to be aware of your surroundings and be extra vigilant about where you get your snow from.